sts10/radiation/README.md

 This doesn't mean you'll lose your current posts or your radiation template!
 Remember `/radiation_posts` and `/radiation_templates` both sit outside the `/radiation` directory where the application lives.

-To do this and upgrade to v 0.2.2, run `rm -rf ~/radiation`.
+To do this and upgrade to the current version of Radiation, run `rm -rf ~/radiation`.
 Now follow the NEW installation instructions below.

 # Getting Started